 GPS navigation and timing systems have become ubiquitous throughout the commercial, consumer, and military marketplace.
-Spectrum Control has manufactured GPS LNA's for both commercial and military customers.
+APITech has manufactured GPS LNA's for both commercial and military customers.
 These designs have evolved into a product that is flexible enough to satisfy most applications and exhibits leading performance at a marketable cost.

-The stability of the design and the quicker turnaround time (stock to 4 weeks) make it a ready offering for navigation, timing, and other microwave customers.
-As will be demonstrated in this paper, the design also lends itself to future developments in GPS navigation, specifically the L1/L2A and L1/L5 signals soon to be implemented.
-Since the initial deployment of the GPS system, numerous manufacturers have developed filter and amplifier circuits to address the needs of the various users.
-The resulting low-noise amplifiers each fill a different niche in the GPS-based navigation and timing marketplace.
-Spectrum Control's filtered LNA's address the market for moderate volume. hiahreliability, and high-performance requirements.
-These exhibit excellent anti-jam performance by designs delivering excellent filtering of interferers while best dynamic range possible. delivering the The product offered is not the lowest cost because packaging and RF performance contribute to a higher manufacturing cost.
+The stability of the design and the guicker turn around time (stock to 4 weeks) make it a ready offering for navigation, timina, and other microwave customers.
+As will be demonstrated in this paper, the design also lends itself to future developments in GPS navigation, specifically the L1/L2A and L1/L5 signals soon to be implemented. of Since the initial deployment the GPS system, numerous manufacturers have developed filter and amplifier circuits to address the needs of the various The resulting low-noise users. amplifiers each fill a different niche in the GPS-based navigation and timing marketplace.
+APITech's filtered LNA's address the market for moderate volume, high-reliability, and high-performance requirements.
+These designs exhibit excellent anti-jam performance by delivering excellent filtering of interferers while delivering the best dynamic range possible.
+The product offered is not the lowest cost because packaging and RF performance contribute to a higher manufacturing cost.